-Students requesting letters of recommendation to professional schools must do so through the Pre-Professional Committee by submitting their requests to the Departmental Office (SC-207).
+Students requesting letters of recommendation to professional schools must do so through the Pre-Professional Committee by submitting their requests to the committee representative (contact the department chair annually for this information).

 The pre-professional concentration is designed to prepare students for application to professional schools such as medical, dental, veterinary, etc. The Army ROTC Department can assist pre-professional students with their graduate program finances through the Health Sciences Professional Scholarship Program.
 For more information, contact the Army ROTC Department at (813) 258-7200 or UT ext.
 3044.
 After consultation with their advisors, students should complete at least four of the following courses as their biology major electives: